Batching Location Data on Mobile Devices for Cost and Environmental Savings

 But actually don’t, and hear me out.

-Before we get into the meat and potatoes, let’s discuss the basics of geolocation services and how they use location updates.
-For that, I’ll go into the difference between real-time and batch location updates.
-Real-time location updates are the continuous and instantaneous tracking of the geolocation of a person, object, or vehicle, with the updates being transmitted and displayed in real-time to a remote device or application.
+Real-time location data are the continuous and instantaneous tracking of the geolocation of a person, object, or vehicle, with the data being transmitted and displayed in real-time to a remote device or application.
 The way we do it at Roam is by collecting raw location data through filters, sensor fusions, and IMUs.
-That last bit was for the developers, the rest of you, just roll with it and remember, real-time location updates = “live from New York, it’s Saturday Night Location Updates!”.

-Batch location updates involve collecting and transmitting location data for multiple instances over a period of time and then sending the data as a batch to a server or remote device.
-The key difference between real-time and batch is the timing of the updates.
-Real-time location updates provide instantaneous and continuous location data, whereas batch location updates provide location data at specific intervals or after a predefined amount of time has passed.
-Batch location updates are ideal for when real-time tracking is not critical, or when the device or object being tracked has limited battery life, or for offline location tracking too.
+The key difference between real-time data and batch data is timing.
+Real-time location data provide instantaneous and continuous location data, whereas batch location data provide location data at specific intervals or after a predefined amount of time has passed.
+Batch location data are ideal for when real-time tracking is not critical, or when the device or object being tracked has limited battery life, or for offline location tracking.

-1. Optimizing Bandwidth
+1. Optimizing bandwidth

 To start off, I should define bandwidth before elaborating on this point.